model-checking/kani-verifier-blog/_posts/2024-12-10-verifying-raw-pointer-arithmetic-operations.md

 The [challenge](https://model-checking.github.io/verify-rust-std/challenges/0003-pointer-arithmentic.html) focuses on formally verifying raw pointer arithmetic functions in Rust's standard library.
 It is structured into two parts:

-1. Safety of pointer arithmetic functions: All unsafe functions provided in the challenge (e.g., `offset`, `byte_add`, `offset_from`, etc.) must be annotated with safety contracts, which must then be formally verified.
+1. Safety of pointer arithmetic functions: All unsafe functions provided in the challenge (e.g., `offset`, `byte_add`, `offset_from`, etc.) must be annotated with safety contracts, which must be formally verified.
     * The verification must be done for the following pointee types:
-        * All integers types
+        * All integer types
         * At least one `dyn Trait`
         * At least one slice
         * For unit type